 Interior design styles are a reflection of society and the things that are happening in the world.
-This is why the WABI SABI concept has been a popular style for a few years.
+This is why the WABI-SABI concept has been popular for a few years.

 Let’s see the essential design principles to achieve this relaxed, uncommon interior design look and way of life.